How to Write an Great Interview Essay

 1. Career Interview Essays.
 As the name suggests, this is an essay written based on an interview conducted on potential recruits.
 You can be given a transcript of a job interview in question and answer format and told to write a career interview essay.

 3. College admission/ entrance paper.
 This piece is akin to a career interview.
 Your focus should be on your experiences in life, upbringing, values, goals, aspirations, skills, abilities, and philosophy.
-For instance, Why my personal values make my peers look up to me.
+For instance, Why my values make my peers look up to me.

 5. Personal interview.
 When writing a personal interview essay, you will conduct a face-to-face assessment of the respondents and write essays.
 Be sure to support facts using citations from scholarly sources.